 Strategy for board exams: The Vidyalayas’ strategy for this year’s CBSE board exams included provision of one-on-one mentoring to students.
 Extra classes and remedial sessions conducted after school hours by the dedicated teachers were instrumental in helping the students achieve the recording-breaking results in board exams.

-“Keeping with the noble vision and mission of our hon’ble chief minister Shri Naveen Patnaik, we are committed to develop the Adarsha Vidyalaya into a role model public educational institution in the country.
+“Keeping with the noble vision and mission of our hon’ble chief minister Shri Naveen Patnaik, we are committed to develop the Odisha Adarsha Vidyalaya Sangathan into a role model public educational institution in the country.
 We firmly believe we can build a better Odisha and contribute to national development through the Adarsha Vidyalayas,” says Dr. Sahoo.Campus, News